TheWilley/Gemini-Web-Interface/README.md

 ## About

 This is a functional clone of Google's gemini chat interface.
-It has been made to closely resemble the UI found on the official website, altough with less _Crash Bang Kablooey_ as I've not put nearly as much effort into polish and animation.
-Further more, the only supported input method (currently) is text, and I've not dabbled with image generation at all.
-It is however functional as a simple chatbot, which was the primary goal of this project.
+It's been made to closely resemble the UI found on the official website, altough with less _Crash Bang Kablooey_ as I've not put nearly as much effort into polish and animation.
+Further more, the only supported input method (currently) is text.
+It is however functional as a simple chatbot, which is the primary goal of this project.
 More than anything I made this as a learning experience, and to that end it succeeded.

 If you have to pick, use Googles official website over this.